Post: 12 Keap Tag Strategies for HR and Recruiters in 2026

 • Use those tags as campaign decision diamonds to route contacts into higher-priority nurture sequences or recruiter notification tasks

-• Apply a BEHAVIOR: Unresponsive 30 Days tag automatically after 30 days of no email engagement — use it to trigger a re-engagement sequence or a suppression decision
+• Apply a BEHAVIOR: Unresponsive 30 Days tag automatically after 30 days of no email engagement — use it to trigger a re-engagement sequence or suppression decision

 • Behavioral tags are temporary intelligence markers — build sunset rules to remove them after the triggering sequence concludes